Komposten/dartboard/README.md

 - `exit;` - Terminates dart_repl.
 Must be written on its own line.
 - `undo;` - Removes the last line from the current code block.
 Must be written on its own line.
 - `echo;` - Prints all lines of the current code block.
 Must be written on its own line.
+- `clear;` - Clears the current code block without executing the code.

 #### A simple usage example: